 We work with partners from industry, government and non-governmental organisations, and international universities to co-create research projects.

-We are always looking to co-create interesting research projects, and we welcome partners who would like to collaborate in other ways such as internships, short term project based placements, training, workshops and/or speaking to our students as a keynote or as part of a seminar series.
+We are always looking to co-create interesting research projects and we also welcome partners who would like to collaborate in other ways such as internships, short term placements, training, workshops and/or speaking to our students informally or as part of our regular seminar series.

-Creating more transparent but effective AI techniques; understanding the effects of AI innovation on the partner’s business; developing regulatory and policy guidance on the uses of AI innovations in real world contexts.
-In addition to driving the co-creation of research projects, issues of concern to partners will form the basis of scenarios and use cases in the taught courses, assessed coursework, and cohort workshops.
+Creating more transparent and effective AI techniques; understanding the effects of AI innovation on the partner’s organisation or business; developing regulatory and policy guidance on the uses of AI innovations in real world contexts.
+In addition to driving the co-creation of research projects, issues of concern to partners can form the basis of scenarios and use cases in ART-AI’s courses, courseworks and cohort workshops.

-For SMEs there may be a long-term research project that the SME doesn’t have the capacity or staff to deliver.
-Investing in a co-created project can be a cost-effective way of delivering that project, with the added advantage that the selection process of the university’s admissions policy has already selected a candidate to work on the project full-time and provided support mechanisms and a wider network of contacts to help deliver it.
+For SMEs there may be a research project that the SME doesn’t have the capacity or staff to deliver.
+Investing in a co-created project can be a cost effective way of delivering that project, with the added advantage that the partnership with ART-AI can help find and recruit suitable candidates and provide research capacity, support mechanisms and a wider network of contacts to help deliver it.
 For larger organisations, a project might be more speculative, blue skies research that the company may not yet be ready to invest heavily in but want to work with an academic research partner as a way of exploring and developing ideas and concepts.

-Regardless of the type of collaboration all our partners benefit from access to students and academics working at the cutting edge of their specific research.
-The knowledge shared, research co-authored and relationships developed will help build the research networks that underpin the next generation of global AI innovation.
+Regardless of the type of collaboration, all our partners benefit from access to students and academics working at the cutting edge of their research across a range of disciplines.
+The knowledge shared, research co-authored and relationships developed help build the innovation and networks that will underpin the next generation of global AI innovation.